Hours, minutes, central seconds, date calendar at 3:00

 Differences Between 4R35A and 4R35B?

 The “A” in 4R35A indicates that it is the first generation of this caliber.
-The 4R35B was an upgrade from the original caliber where Seiko increased the jewel count from 23 to 24 jewels.
+The official tech sheets show that the 4R35B was an upgrade from the original caliber where Seiko increased the jewel count from 23 to 24 jewelssee update below.
 This happens to be the same jewel count at the 4R36 mentioned above, so it could be for ease of production and documentation.
-If anyone in the community has more insight on this evolution, please talk about it in the comments below…
+Other differences as listed in the technical docs:

 Seiko claims that the accuracy of caliber 4R35 is between +45 / -35 seconds per day.
 This rating is based on normal daily wear on the wrist in temperatures between 5 ºC and 35 ºC.
 When testing your watch for timekeeping, make sure it is fully wound.